leejo/oauth2_and_mojolicious/presentation.md

 * No persistence
 * No multi-proc
-* But great for prototyping / emulation
+* But great for prototyping / emulation / testing

 ---
 ### But of course it's not *that* simple

 * No persistence
 * No multi-proc
-* But great for prototyping / emulation
+* But great for prototyping / emulation / testing
 * JWTs to get persistence / multi-proc

 ---